jonshiach/graphics-labs/pages/07_Moving_the_camera.md

 3. Build the project by pressing CTRL + B (or ⌘B on Xcode) which should build the project without errors.
 Run the executable by pressing F5 (or ⌘R on Xcode).

-Compile and run the project and you will see the multiple cube examples we did at the end of the last lab.
+Compile and run the project and you will see the multiple cube example we had at the end of the last lab.

 ## Using keyboard input to move the camera

 The first thing we are going to do is to get keyboard input from the user and use it to move the camera.
 If you take a look at `main.cpp` we have used the function `glfwSetInputMode(window, GLFW_STICKY_KEYS, GL_TRUE)` which captures keyboard inputs for the `window` object and the do/while render loop checks for whether the escape key has been pressed to terminate the application.
 We are going to do similar for other keys.

 We are going to modify the `calculateMatrices()` method from the Camera class so that it can take inputs from the keyboard.
-To do this edit the `camera.hpp` file so that the method declaration looks like the following
+To do this edit the `camera.hpp` file so that the method declaration takes in an input of a GLFW window object.

 ```cpp
 void calculateMatrices(GLFWwindow* window);
 ```

-and of course don't forget make a similar change the method in the `Camera.cpp` file.
+Of course don't forget make a similar change the method in the `Camera.cpp` file.
 If you attempt to compile the program a compiler error will be thrown up because we also need to pass the `window` object into the method, so in the `main.cpp` file make this change

 ```cpp
 // Get the view and projection matrices from the camera library
 camera.calculateMatrices(window);
 ```

 Now that the `calculateMatrices()` method can take in keyboard inputs we need to capture the key presses and make appropriate changes to the `position` attribute.
-In the `Camera.cpp` file, add the following code before the `view` is calculated.
+In the `Camera.cpp` file, add the following code before the `view` matrix is calculated.

 ```cpp
 // Keyboard inputs